-- Consider the Integrated Model (4x4x4) of supervision and how it can assist in understanding the functions of supervision and its impact of supervision on others within the system.
+- Consider the 4x4x4 (integrated) model of supervision and how it can assist in understanding the functions of supervision and its impact of supervision on others within the system.

 - Consider how past experience of supervision can impact on the supervisory relationship.

-- Understand the importance of developing and reviewing the supervisory relationship and the role of the agreement in promoting inclusive practice within supervision.
+- Understand the importance of developing and reviewing the supervisory relationship and the role of the agreement in promoting anti oppressive practice within supervision.

 - Consider the role of supervision throughout the stages of professional development from newly qualified to experienced practitioner.

 - Understand the importance of the authoritative supervisory style in promoting good outcomes through supervision.